Portable Collection Devices for the Study of Exhaled Breath Condensate

 A CAUTION, if unheeded, could potentially affect the quality of the sample or present a hazard to the medical and laboratory staff.

-Respiratory Research has identified several circumstances in which the RTube™ Exhaled Breath Condensate Collector may block exhalation.
-There are no safety risks to the conscious patient as she will naturally cease attempting to exhale through the device; however, an unconscious or intubated patient will be completely dependent upon external intervention to detect and correct obstruction within the device.
+Respiratory Research has identified circumstances in which the RTube™ Exhaled Breath Condensate Collector may block exhalation.
+There are no safety risks to the conscious patient as he will naturally cease attempting to exhale through the device; however, an unconscious or intubated patient will be completely dependent upon external intervention to detect and correct obstruction within the device.
 This complete dependence upon external intervention introduces risks and requires strict attention and extra precautions.

 WE RECOMMEND THE RTUBEVENT™ FOR USE WITH MECHANICALLY-VENTILATED PATIENTS.
 This product can be viewed here.